 Once melanoma has been diagnosed, CT scans or other types of x-rays may be done to see if the cancer has spread.

-- Immunotherapy: Medications such as interferon or interleukin help your immune system fight the cancer.
+- Immunotherapy: These include drugs such as interferon to help your immune system fight the cancer, or other drugs that boost your immune system's ability to find cancer cells and kill them.
 They may be used along with chemotherapy and surgery.

 - Surgery: Surgery may be done to remove cancer that has spread to other parts of the body.
 This is done to relieve pain or discomfort associated with the growing cancer.